Spatial models of r-process remnants and their gamma-ray detectability: Introduction

+In this work, we build upon these prior studies by performing the first detailed modeling of the spatial distribution of both kilonova and supernova remnants in the Milky Way.
+This spatial focus is motivated by two key considerations.
+First, no prior study has systematically explored how assumptions about remnant locations affect detectability, and our models allow us to quantify this major source of uncertainty.
+Second, spatial distributions may differ between source classes: while r-process yields are expected to be compositionally similar across mergers and supernovae, their spatial footprints differ due to merger kicks and delay times.
+If detections become feasible in the future, these spatial differences could offer a means of distinguishing progenitor types.

 This paper is organized as follows.
-In Sec. \ref{sec:kn-remnants}, we present models for the distribution of galactic kilonova remnants from compact binary mergers that have occurred within the past $\unit[1]{Myr}$; these models include orbit integrators in the context of static and time-evolving galactic potentials.
-We present a similar model distribution of recent galactic supernova remnants in Sec. \ref{sec:sn-remnants}.
-We then discuss the properties of both the kilonova and supernova remnants in Sec. \ref{sec:remnant-properties}, and present synthetic spectra for the radioactive decay associated with long-lived \textit{r}-process isotopes in Sec. \ref{sec:gamma-ray-spectra}.
-We discuss the detection capabilities of COSI and HEX-P-like instruments in Sec. \ref{sec:detectability-prospects}, and present detectability prospects for r-process events for each instrument.
+In Sec. \ref{sec:spatial-distribution}, we present models for the distribution of galactic supernova and kilonova remnants over the past $\unit[1]{Myr}$.
+We then discuss the properties of both types of remnants in Sec. \ref{sec:remnant-properties}, and present synthetic spectra for the radioactive decay associated with long-lived \textit{r}-process isotopes in Sec. \ref{sec:gamma-ray-spectra}.
+We discuss the detection capabilities of the relevant instruments—specifically the COmpton Spectrometer and Imager (COSI) and the proposed High Energy X-ray Probe (HEX-P) and similar instruments—in Sec. \ref{sec:detectability-prospects}, and present detectability prospects for r-process events for each instrument.
 Finally, we conclude with a summary of our results and a brief discussion on the implications of our predictions in Sec. \ref{sec:summary}.